 Forget The Hype – Try These 5

 I finally found some time to do some much-needed reading and looked towards my 2 latest editions of Cigar Aficionado languishing unread on my desk.
-After wiping a thin layer of dust off the covers with my hand, I stretched out on the bed with a blanket and checked out on a rainy Sunday afternoon.
-Their coverage of Winston Churchill (cigar-related historical facts and the latest movie) and Joya’s 50th anniversary were great reads.
+After wiping a thin layer of dust off the covers with my hand, I stretched out on the bed with a blanket and unplugged on a rainy Sunday afternoon.
+CA’s coverage of Winston Churchill (cigar-related historical facts and the latest movie) and Joya’s 50th anniversary were great reads.
 Reviewing their latest cigar ratings not only reminded me of a view that I’ve had for some time, but galvanized the inspiration for this list.
 As cigar smokers, we are treated to a seemingly endless cornucopia of cigar choices not seen since the cigar boom of the 1980’s and early 1990’s and yet only a fraction of cigars (and their makers) in this sea of variety seem worthy of constant print, discussion or accolades.
 What a shame.
-In fact, many media outlets have done what they could to elevate some of the smokes on our list.
+In fact, some media outlets have done what they could to elevate some of the smokes on our list.
 But, for reasons unknown, these cigars either fall out of favor, become the latest casualty of being lost and forgotten in a sea of choices or they simply aren’t destined to fit the mold of a particular lifestyle.

 It’s important to note that many of the cigars during the earlier boom weren’t worth smoking largely because the market was bloated with hustlers out to make a quick buck on subpar cigars.
 And, aside from potential quality issues due to manufacturers rushing products to market to grandfather them in as legacy products (effects of the recent meddling by the FDA), today is different.
 Sure, there’s always going to be a few shysters out there pitching backyard turds with Cohiba labels or indolent tobacconists with big dreams and bad cigars.
 There’s so many choices that I learn of new brands and blends literally every single day.
 New boutiques are popping up every month it seems, more and more non-US market cigars are being introduced, stalwart cigar legends are extending lines and even house blends are making waves.
 This time the competition is a good thing and ya know what?
 They’re blowing our skirts up.
 This is a great time to be a cigar lover.
 At 99 Cigars we not only relish the opportunity to smoke these unique and sometimes unheralded creations, our mission is to give them the proper attention they deserve.